AnotherJohnH/Zif/README.md

 ## Coding style

-The source is C++ but has the following non-typical for modern C++ features ...
+The source is modern-ish C++ with the following attributes...
-* Dynamic memory allocation is mostly avoided
+* 3 space indent, no TABs
+* vertically aligned braces
-* Use of C style stdio API
+* use of C stdio API
-* In some places have re-invented the wheel avoiding functionality that is in standard libraries
-* 3 space indent